kheradmand/PPACS/README.md

 ### How to run

-The prototype system has been implemented in form a website using the [Django Framework](https://www.djangoproject.com/).
-You can refer yo Django's website in order to learn how to run it.
+The prototype system has been implemented in form a web app using the [Django Web Framework](https://www.djangoproject.com/).
+You can refer to the framework's website in order to learn how to run the apps.